Adileshka18/Adileshka18/README.md

 - In my free time, i go out with my friends or go dancing.

-- I now such programming languages as Python, C++.
+- I know such programming languages as Python, C++.